Property Owners Have Duty Under Missouri & Kansas Law

 How to Build a Strong Premises Liability Claim in Missouri & Kansas

 As with any legal claim, the success of a premises liability case against a negligent property owner will depend on the type and quality of evidence that is available to support your wrongful death claim.
-For example, a wrongful death that occurs due to a dangerous property condition, such as an unattended swimming pool, improperly stack object, or slick walkway, will be much stronger if it is supported by video footage or witness statements that show how the accident happened.
-In addition, photographs and police reports taken at the scene are also important.
+For example, a wrongful death that occurs due to a dangerous property condition, such as an unattended swimming pool, improperly stack object, or slick walkway will be much stronger if it is supported by the video footage or witness statements that show how the accident happened.
+In addition, photographs and police reports that were taken at the scene are also important.